famekeeda/backend-product-builder-challenge/README.md

 ## 👋 Final Note

-This is not a “test.”
+This is not just a “test.”
 It’s your chance to **build something real**, just like we do every week.
 If you love blending AI with scalable backend systems, you’ll love this role.

 We can’t wait to see what you create.